Skip to content

 The Wherobots Catalog system allows you to manage multiple catalogs.
 Wherobots Cloud provides a default catalog called wherobots for your Organization in which you can create and store your Havasu tables and spatial datasets.
 Tables can be created by SQL queries directly, or using the WherobotsDB/Sedona Python SDK from a notebook.

-You can create and access other catalogs, including catalogs shared with your organization, like the Wherobots Open Data Catalogs.
+You can create and access other catalogs, including catalogs shared with your organization, like the Wherobots Spatial Data Catalogs.

 Catalog structure